Back to Blog

 What Happens When You Stop Taking Ozempic or Mounjaro?

 It's one of the most common questions in every GLP-1 subreddit, doctor's office, and group chat: what happens to the weight when you stop?
-The short answer: most of it comes back.
-But there are real strategies that influence the outcome.
+The short answer: most of it comes back without ongoing treatment.
+But newer 2026 maintenance data shows the choice is not simply full-dose forever or stop entirely.
+For managing side effects during treatment, see our separate guide.

 What the Clinical Trials Show